mathias-brandewinder/mathias-brandewinder.github.io/_posts/2021-04-05-fsharp-spring-embedders-graph-layout.md

 val it : Direction = { DX = -5.0; DY = -10.0 }
 ```

-In other words, `p1` and `p2` exerce opposite but equal forces on each other, pulling each node in the direction of the other.
+In other words, `p1` and `p2` exert opposite but equal forces on each other, pulling the nodes towards each other.
 The `repulsion` force is quite similar, so we won't go into further details.
 You can find the corresponding code in the `Auto.fs` file.

 ## Implementation: Graph and Layout

 Now that we have a model for the physics of forces, we need a graph to apply them to.
 I ended up separating things into 3 parts:

 - a `Graph` is simply a collection of nodes and edges,
-- a `ForceGraph` is a graph, where each node and each has forces attached,
+- a `ForceGraph` is a graph where each node and edges has forces attached,
 - a `Layout` is the current position of every node of a `Graph`.

 The `Graph` type is pretty straightforward, it is a set of nodes (of generic type `'Node`), and edges: